promiseenofe/mini-AWSserverlesspresso/README.md

+This project captures the core concept of a serverless coffee order system, inspired by the official AWS Serverlesspresso workshop.
+I participated in the full in person workshop during AWS Summit 2025 Where i learned to design and deploy a full serverless web application workshop, Amazon In the "Serverlesspresso" AWS workshop.
+I learned event driven architecture.
+Used various AWS technologies like AWS lambda, AWS event bridge and step functions + more to automate back end workflows in a coffee-ordering system.

 # mini-AWSserverlesspresso
 The mini project captures the core concept of a serverless coffee order system:  User signup with custom auth triggers  Orders stored in DynamoDB  Basic Lambda backend serving orders  Minimal monitoring/logging extension  But it does not implement the full complexity or feature set of the official workshop.

-☕️ Mini AWS Serverlesspresso
+# ☕️ Mini AWS Serverlesspresso
-This project captures the core concept of a serverless coffee order system, inspired by the official AWS Serverlesspresso workshop.

 It demonstrates:

 User signup with custom authentication triggers